csandorfr/Workshop-Functional-Genomics-DRI/README.md

-# DRI Informatics Network Workshop
+# DRI Functional Genomics Workshop

-Material for the Informatics Workshop 28/02/2020
+Material for the Functional Genomics Workshop 28/02/2020

-This repository contains all the material regarding the Bioinformatic Workshop including:
+This repository contains all the material regarding the Functional Genomics Workshop including:

-* the material or code of 5 of 6 Demos: DAPPLE, GONet, FUMA, Rpln
+* the material or code of 5 of 6 Demos: DAPPLE, GONet, FUMA, PLN
 * the slides: Workshop_Functional_Genomics_28_02_2019.pptx
 * the articles listed in this worskhop (PMID used as name): references